WiDayn/widayn.github.io/_pages/about.md

 The system is based on the Spring Boot and Vue frameworks, incorporating numerous technologies such as WebSocket, Redis caching, RabbitMQ message queuing, and Elasticsearch distributed searching.
 The purpose is to facilitate document verification, retrieval, automatic archiving, and functions such as Optical Character Recognition (OCR) from images, text classification (BERT), and translation (openNMT).
 I am primarily responsible for the construction of the front-end and back-end, as well as the deployment of the entire project.

-- *2023.03(Be ongoing)* Intelligent River Digital Twin Practice Based on WISE-PaaS Cloud
+- *2023.03* Intelligent River Digital Twin Practice Based on WISE-PaaS Cloud

 ![](/images/wise-paas.png){:width="300px" style="display: block; margin: auto"}

 The project is based on the Advantech WISE-PaaS Industrial IoT Cloud platform and focuses on the study of digital twins for intelligent rivers.
 It aims to monitor and assess target rivers in real-time, ultimately establishing a platform for real-time monitoring and assessment of intelligent rivers.

 # 🎖 Honors and Awards
+- *2023.09* 2022-2023 Hohai University Scholarship for Academic Progress
 - *2023.07* The 14th China College Student Service Outsourcing Innovation and Entrepreneurship Competition([中国大学生服务外包创新创业大赛](http://www.fwwb.org.cn/)), 3rd Prize.
 - *2023.05* The 2023 ICPC Jiangsu Provincial Programming Contest, Bronze Prize.
+- *2022.09* 2021-2022 Hohai University Scholarship for Academic Progress
 - *2022.05* The 22th Hohai University Algorithm Design Creativity Show, 1rd Prize.
 - *2021.12* The 10th Hohai University Programming Contest, 1rd Prize.

 # 📖 Educations